-Continuing good performance in income generation from charitable activities allowed the Foundation to disburse €2.5m (2022: €2.8m) to the University during the year.
-These funds were disbursed in support of 75 programmes, projects, scholarships, grants and prizes including: the Access UCC PLUS + Programmes, Chair in EU Law, Chair in Cancer Research, Acorn to Mighty Oaks and the Infant Centre Neonatal Chair.
+Continuing good performance in income generation from charitable activities allowed the Foundation to disburse €2.9m (2023: €2.5m) to the University during the year.
+These funds were disbursed in support of a number of programmes, projects, scholarships, grants and prizes including: the ACCESS Plus Programmes (UCC's widening access programme for students from socio-economically disadvantaged backgrounds), Eli Lilly Postgraduate Scholarship in Biotechnology, The Saks Kavanaugh Fund for Microbiome Research, Infant Centre Neonatal Chair and the NutriMicroBrain Study-to Enhance Wellbeing.

-The Foundation aims to utilise the additional resources put at its disposal by the University to increase the funding it can make available to the University in the years ahead, particularly for key strategic projects and activities across the four Colleges and the University.
+The Foundation aims to utilise the resources put at its disposal by the University to increase the funding it can make available to the University in the years ahead, particularly for key strategic projects and activities across the University.